-Rare 2-sheet map of the British Colonies in North America, based upon John Mitchell's seminal 8-sheet map of North America, shortly before the start of the French & Indian War.
+Rare pair of maps based upon John Mitchell's seminal 8-sheet map of North America, shortly before the start of the French & Indian War.

 A Map of the British and French Settlements in North America [Part the First] Containing Canada, Nova Scotia, New found land, New England, part of New York with the Lakes, Six Nations, and all the Countries Westward in the same Parrallels so far as Discover'd, exhibiting the just Boundaries & the French Encroachments.
 Laid Down from Authentic Surveys. [and]